IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ### Running Time

-A library's run-time is defined as the time it takes for its code to execute while the player is inside of the game.
+A library's run-time is defined as the time it takes for its code to execute while the player is inside of the game, actively playing.
 Just because a library has a large file size does not mean that it takes a long time to execute.
 Obviously, not all lines of code are created equal, and different kinds of code will take varying amounts of time to execute.

 As [previously mentioned](#callback-and-extra-feature-usage), `isaacscript-common` will not cause any code to be executed in your mod by default.
 Thus, it has no run-time cost whatsoever if you are just using enums and pure functions.